chandlerjones/cs191/README.txt

 -self.CNOT(control=0, target=1): inputs are indices of control/target qubits in set 0,...,N.  returns the output of the CNOT operation
--self.walsh(): performs a Walsh-Hadamard transformation on the qubit -self.QFT(): performs a quantum fourier transform on the qubit
+-self.walsh(): performs a Walsh-Hadamard transformation on the qubit -self.QFT(): performs a quantum fourier transform on the qubit -self.purity: gives the purity of the state (1 for pure state, 0.5 for maximally mixed) -self.density: returns the density matrix of the state

 Examples: